opendistro-for-elasticsearch/odfe-cli/docs/guide/usage.md

 ## Command structure

-The ODFE CLI uses a multipart structure on the command line that must be specified in this order:
+The odfe-cli uses a multipart structure on the command line that must be specified in this order:

 1. The base call to the `odfe-cli` program.

-1. The top-level *command*, which typically corresponds to OpenDistro plugins supported by the ODFE CLI.
+1. The top-level command, which typically corresponds to OpenDistro plugins supported by the odfe-cli.

-1. The *subcommand* that specifies which operation to perform.
+1. The subcommand that specifies which operation to perform.

 1. General CLI flags or parameters required by the operation.